 CR 56 connects Elmwood Park to Fort Lee.
-The segment from the Passaic County / Bergen County line to downtown Hackensack was part of the pre-1927 NJSHR 10.
+All of the road was once NJH 6, the predecessor to US 46.
+Even more, the segment from the Passaic County / Bergen County line to downtown Hackensack was part of the pre-1927 NJSHR 10.
 But what is CR 12 doing here?
 Well, CR 12 is the former designation of CR 56 when Bergen County had a series of original county routes.
 Just like the other counties, Bergen County renumbered their CRs, and CR 12 became CR 56.

 Starting in Paterson at the junction with NJ 20.
 Why am I starting in Passaic County?
 Because the effective western terminus of Bergen CR 56 is at NJ 20, even though the route ends at the county line.
 Market Street can be followed through this junction, but signs don't really indicate that.
 Especially not eastbound from Paterson to Elmwood Park.